aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

 ## Setting Public Accessibility

-You can set public accessibility for the database instance or cluster instance using the `publiclyAccessible` property.
+You can set public accessibility for the `DatabaseInstance` or the `ClusterInstance` using the `publiclyAccessible` property.
 If you specify `true`, it creates an instance with a publicly resolvable DNS name, which resolves to a public IP address.
 If you specify `false`, it creates an internal instance with a DNS name that resolves to a private IP address.

 The default value will be `true` if `vpcSubnets` is `subnetType: SubnetType.PUBLIC`, `false` otherwise.
-This default value will be determined based on the vpc placement of the `DatabaseInstance` or in the case of a cluster, the vpc placement of the `ClusterInstance`.
+In the case of a cluster, the default value will be determined on the vpc placement of the `DatabaseCluster` otherwise it will be determined based on the vpc placement of standalone `DatabaseInstance`.

 ```ts
 declare const vpc: ec2.Vpc;